jtzs/Governance/README.md

 1. Hardware: Desktops, Laptops, Printers, Projectors, Network equipment
 2. Software: Operating systems, applications (Microsoft Office)
-3. Data: Organisational and Ministry Meeting minutes, Ministry documents, Member and Volunteer records, Forms, Memorandums and Agreements
+3. Data: Organisational and Department Meeting minutes, Department documents, Member and Volunteer records, Forms, Memorandums and Agreements
 4. Services: Google Workspace(GSuite), Software-as-a-service (SaaS) subscriptions (Spotify, Libby)

 ### 2.3 Users

 The scope of this document should include the following users

-1. Organisations Staff including Pastors, Administrative staff, Ministry staff, interns and part-time staff
+1. Organisations Staff including Pastors, Administrative staff, Department staff, interns and part-time staff
 2. Volunteer Leaders who hold accounts and are leaders for ministries who use IT equipment and IT services purchased or subscribed by the organisation
 3. Volunteers who use IT equipment and IT services purchased or subscribed by the organisation